baibaichen/Blog2/Optimizer/EFFICIENCY IN THE COLUMBIA DATABASE QUERY OPTIMIZER.md

 </p>

 ## Chapter 3.
 Related Work
-> Pioneering work in query optimization can be traced back to two decades ago.
+Pioneering work in query optimization can be traced back to two decades ago.
 IBM’s System R optimizer [SAC+79] succeeded and worked so well that it has served as the foundation for many current commercial optimizers.

->
-> Database systems and applications evolve and demand new generations of optimizers to handle new extensions to database systems.
+Database systems and applications evolve and demand new generations of optimizers to handle new extensions to database systems.
 The relational data model is extended with more features, such as supporting new data types and new operations.
 The object oriented data model is introduced to handle more complex data.
 Since early optimizers were designed to use with a relatively simple relational data model, new generations of extensible optimizers were developed to meet the requirements of evolving database systems.
 The new generations of optimizers focus on extensibility as well as the difficult goal of all optimizers: efficiency.
 This chapter will look at some notable optimizers that contribute significantly to the query optimization literature.

-查询优化方面的开创性工作可以追溯到==二十年==前。IBM 的 System R 优化器 [SAC+79] 取得了成功，并且工作得非常好，成为当前许多商业优化器的基础。

-数据库系统和应用程序不断发展，需要新一代的优化器来处理数据库系统的新扩展。关系数据模型扩展了更多的特性，例如支持新的数据类型和新的操作。引入了面向对象的数据模型来处理更复杂的数据。由于早期的优化器被设计成与相对简单的关系数据模型一起使用，因此新一代的可扩展优化器被开发出来以满足不断发展的数据库系统的需求。新一代的优化器关注的是可扩展性，以及所有优化器的艰巨目标：效率。本章将介绍查询优化文献中，做出重要贡献的著名优化器。

 ### 3.1 The System R and Starburst Optimizer

 Current relational query optimizers have been greatly influenced by techniques used in the design of IBM’s System R query optimizer [SAC+79].
 One of the important contributions of the System R optimizer is cost-based optimization.
 The optimizer use statistics about relations and indexes stored in the system catalog to estimate the cost of a query evaluation plan.
 There are two parts to estimating the cost: one is estimating the cost of performing the operators.
-The other is estimating the size of the result of a query block^8^, and whether it is sorted.
+The other is estimating the size of the result of a query block[^8], and whether it is sorted.

-> 8. System R decomposes queries into a collection of smaller units call query blocks.
+[^8]: System R decomposes queries into a collection of smaller units call query blocks.

 Estimating the cost of operators requires knowledge of various parameters of the input relations, such as the cardinality (size of the relation), number of pages and available indexes.
 Such statistics are maintained in the DBMS’s system catalogs.
 Size estimation plays an important role in cost estimation because the output of one operator can be the input to another operator, and the cost of an operator depends on the size of its inputs.
 System R defined a series of size estimation formulas which are also used by current query optimizers, although more sophisticated techniques based on more detailed statistics (e.g., histograms of the values in a system) have been proposed in recent years [Ioa93] [PIH96].

 Another important contribution of the System R optimizer is the bottom-up dynamic programming search strategy.
-The idea of dynamic programming is to find the best plans of the lower level query blocks^9^ in the query tree and only keep the best plans for consideration with the upper level query blocks.
+The idea of dynamic programming is to find the best plans of the lower level query blocks[^9] in the query tree and only keep the best plans for consideration with the upper level query blocks.
 It is a bottom-up style, since it always optimizes the lower level expressions first.
 In order to calculate the cost of an upper level expression, all the costs (as well as the sizes of the results) of its lower level inputs (also expressions) must be calculated.
 The dynamic programming trick is: after we optimize a query block (i.e., we find a best plan), we throw away all the equivalent expressions of this query block and only keep the best plan for this query block.
 [OnL90] pointed out that dynamic programming needs to consider O(3^N^) expressions (plans).
 Because of this exponential growth rate, when N is large, the number of expressions which the optimizer needs to consider is still unacceptable.
 So the System R optimizer also use heuristics such as delaying optimization of Cartesian products until final processing or considering only left deep trees (which excludes a large number of query trees, like bushy trees) when optimizing large queries [GLS93].
 However, the exclusion of Cartesian products or considering only left deep trees may force a poor plan to be chosen, hence optimality can not be guaranteed.

-> 9. In some sense, a query block in System R is like a group in Cascades and Columbia.
+[^9]: In some sense, a query block in System R is like a group in Cascades and Columbia.

 IBM’s Starburst optimizer [HCL90] extends the System R optimizer with an extensible and more efficient approach.
 The Starburst optimizer consists of two rule- based sub systems: the query re-write or Query Graph Model (QGM) optimizer and the plan optimizer.
 A QGM is the internal, semantic representation of a query.
 The QGM optimizer uses a set of production rules to transform a QGM heuristically into a semantically equivalent “better” QGM.
 The purposes of this phrase are simplification and amelioration [JaK84]: eliminating redundancy and deriving expressions that are easier for the plan optimizer to optimize in a cost-based manner.
 The plan optimizer is a select-project-join optimizer consisting of a join enumerator and a plan generator.
 The join enumerator uses two kinds of join feasibility criteria (mandatory and heuristic) to limit the number of joins.
 The join enumerator algorithm is not rule-based and written in C and its modular design allows it to be replaced by alternative enumeration algorithms.
 The plan generator uses grammar-like production rules to construct access plans for joins.
 These parameterized production rules are called STrategic Alternative Rules (or STARs).
 The STARs can determine which table is the inner and which is the outer, which join methods to consider, etc.